 Singapore Tax Policy On Foreign-Sourced Income

 For general information on corporate taxes and tax rates, refer to Singapore corporate income tax guide.
-Note that the information provided is for general purpose only and not meant to replace professional tax advice.
+Note that the information provided is for general purpose only and not meant to replace professional advice on corporate tax.

-As per Income Tax Act of Singapore, the corporate tax is imposed on the income of that is a) earned from Singapore; or b) received in Singapore from outside Singapore (subject to certain exemptions).
-The first part deals with the income that has a source in Singapore.
-The second part is the income with a source outside Singapore but received or deemed received in Singapore.
+The first part deals with income that has a source in Singapore.
+The second part is income with a source outside Singapore but received or deemed received in Singapore.

-In order to determine whether the income is subject to taxation in Singapore, we need to find answers to the following questions:
+In order to determine whether an income is subject to taxation in Singapore, the following questions need to be answered: